Abhi Chinniah

 A person speaking at a podium

-Abhi Chinniah at the University of Auckland, 2023
+Abhi Chinniah at the opening of Abhi Chinniah: Portraits at the University of Auckland, 2023

 Three people speaking to a group of audience members in front of photographic portraits